 More fall inspired recipes!

-After you make this Healthy Butternut Squash Risotto, make sure to leave a comment & rate the recipe!
-Your feedback is helpful for me, and for anyone planning to try this recipe.
-I hope you love it as much as I do!
+After you make this Instant Pot Butternut Squash Risotto, make sure to leave a comment & rate the recipe!

 Recipe